Laayoune TV

-Laayoune TV is a Moroccan public television channel in the area of Western Sahara.
+Laayoune TV is a Moroccan public television channel in the area of the Southern Provinces (the disputed part of Western Sahara that is occupied by Morocco).
 It is a part of the state-owned SNRT Group along with Al Aoula, Arryadia, Athaqafia, Al Maghribia, Assadissa, Aflam TV and Tamazight TV.
 The channel was established in November 2004, available on all digital platforms (satellite, DTT and cable), the channel is based in Laâyoune (El Aaiún).
 The channel offers a variety of programs in Moroccan Arabic and Hassaniya Arabic.